synthetic-methods/xtal/README.md

 	   };
 	};

-The type-functions [`compose` and `compose_s`](include/xtal/common/compose.hpp?ts=3) are used to linearize the inheritence chain by applying a sequence of decorators to the supertype `S`, similar to the linearization of Scala's traits.
+The type-functions [`compose` and `compose_s`](include/xtal/common/compose.hpp?ts=3) are used to linearize the inheritance chain, apropos of Scala's trait linearization.
 For example, the following definitions are equivalent (noting that `A, ..., Z` are applied in order to `S`)...

 	using T = compose<A, Z>::template subtype<S>;
 	using T = compose<A>::template subtype<S, Z>;